 Notional amounts, however, do not give much information about the risks of the positions.
-The current (positive) market value of OTC derivatives contracts, for instance, is estimated at \$9 trillion.
-This is only 3 percent of the notional.
-More generally, the risk of these derivatives is best measured by the potential change in mark-to-market values over the horizon (i.e., by a VAR measure).
+The current (positive) market value of OTC derivatives contracts, for instance, is estimated at \$15 trillion.
+This is less than 3% of the notional.
+More generally, the risk of these derivatives is best measured by the potential change in mark-to-market values over the horizon.
+In other words, by a value-at-risk measure.